Technology – it’s all about choices

 Is your IT staff or users saying they have strong passwords?
 Well your password does not matter

 In closing the change from nine years ago is twofold.
 First nine years is a very long time when it comes to technology as the pace is much like “dog” years.
 Second is the change driven by the pandemic and the economy.
-These two factors combine to place your IT needs into a new light.
+These two factors combine to place your IT needs in a new light.
 If your technology staff are not talking about MFA then it is time to talk to a different company.